Olliejp/Breathe/README.md

 Unzip the raw data file and place in same directory as 'base_pm_no2.ipynb'.
 This notebook is where all modifications to pm_no_clean.csv are made.

-Some file paths may need to be changed.
-Please contact me if any of the required shape files are not present.